Skip to content

 The following accumulations of lifetime earnings were indicated within the SSA data

-Job Security and academic Advancement
+Job Security and Academic Advancement

 Enhanced job security is another element of educational advancement that appeals to several workers.
 Periods of unemployment cause an excellent deal of stress for workers and their families. the subsequent 2018 data on unemployment rates from the BLS indicates that individuals with more education are less likely to be unemployed.